 One of the most popular events is the Grand Prix de Monaco, held each May throughout the streets.
-Visitors watch from bleachers along the streets, hotel terraces, yachts and other vantage points throughout the town.
+Visitors watch from bleachers along the streets, hotel terraces, yachts, and other vantage points throughout the town.

 You can get a great view from Nikki Beach at the Fairmont Monte Carlo, where you can watch the cars go through the curves and in and out of the tunnels.

-Plan to spend one day at Monaco-ville (also known as The Rock), which is the old, walled city.
-Accessible by a cobbled path, the climb up is steep, but it's worth the walk.
-After absorbing the breathtaking views of the harbor, tour the Prince's Palace.
-Open April through October, it is the official residence of Prince Albert II, Monaco's royal leader and son of Princess Grace and Prince Rainier.
+Plan to spend one day at Monaco-ville (also known as The Rock), the old, walled city.
+Accessible by a cobbled path, the climb up is steep but worth the walk.
+After absorbing the breathtaking views of the harbor, tour the Prince’s Palace.
+Open April through October, it is the official residence of Prince Albert II, Monaco’s royal leader and son of Princess Grace and Prince Rainier.
 Guided audio tours take place every 30 minutes, detailing the history of Monaco and the Grimaldi family, forever tied to the US after Hollywood star Grace Kelly married Prince Rainier in 1956.

-Food and hotels are plentiful in Monaco, and dining is only a challenge because you can't eat at every restaurant.
-A can't-miss experience is Joël Robuchon at Hotel Métropole, a Michelin two-star restaurant.
-Book a seat at the chef's table overlooking the kitchen and order the langoustine in truffled raviolis.
+Food and hotels are plentiful in Monaco, and dining is only a challenge because you can’t eat at every restaurant.
+A can’t-miss experience is Joël Robuchon at Hotel Métropole, a Michelin two-star restaurant.
+Book a seat at the chef’s table overlooking the kitchen and order the langoustine in truffled ravioli.

-The Fairmont Monte Carlo is a modern beachfront option, where every room offers unparalleled Mediterranean views, and evenings with Champagne on the Horizon Deck are unforgettable.
+The Fairmont Monte Carlo is a modern beachfront option where every room offers unparalleled Mediterranean views, and evenings with Champagne on the Horizon Deck are unforgettable.

 Grand Prix fans will enjoy Columbus Monte-Carlo, a small boutique property in Fontvieille previously owned by race car driver David Coulthard.
 Many of the teams still stay at the hotel, and the chic, urban feel of the space is much different from the other two options.